Madrid-Barça

 The white club is heading towards a change in the ownership model that the Barcelona entity currently rules out considering.

-BarcelonaOne of the few moments that broke the monotony from 11 am of the recent assembly It was when Joan Laporta called Barça's critics "setciencias" and "mestretitas" while talking about preserving the club's ownership model.
-"The board I chair is the guarantors that Barça belongs to its members.
+BarcelonaOne of the few moments that broke the monotony from 11 am of the recent assembly It was when Joan Laporta called "scholars" and "mestretites" to critics around Barça while talking about preserving the club's ownership model.
+"The board I chair is the guarantor that Barça belongs to its members.
 Perhaps we are the only guarantors.
-Those who say Barça is a company, those setciencias, those teachers who give lessons, are on the alert and far away," Laporta told the member delegates, raising his voice.
-But that same week, the club's treasurer, Ferran Olivé, had said that Goldman Sachs, the investment fund backing the financing of Espai Barça, was the one who chose Limak as the contractor for the Camp Nou renovation.
+Those who say that Barça is a company, those scholars, those mestretites that give lessons, alert and far away," Laporta said to the delegate members while raising his voice.
+But the same week, the club's treasurer, Ferran Olivé, had said that Goldman Sachs, the investment fund backing the financing of Espai Barça, was the one who chose Limak as the construction company for the remodeling of the Camp Nou.

-Meanwhile, Real Madrid is moving towards modifying its ownership model, an objective that could make some progress at the general meeting scheduled for November.
-Its president, Florentino Pérez, believes this is the way to compete head-to-head with state-owned clubs and announced a year ago his intention to cease being a non-profit sports association.
-Therefore, the membership meringue He didn't offer much criticism.
+Meanwhile, Real Madrid is moving towards modifying the ownership model, an objective that could make some progress in the assembly scheduled for November.
+Its president, Florentino Pérez, believes that this is the way to be able to compete head-to-head with the state-owned clubs and already announced a year ago its willingness to stop being a non-profit sports association.
+Then, the social mass meringue He didn't offer much criticism.
 The intention is to allow the entry of outside investors without the members losing their majority ownership of the club.

 One of the possible formulas, according to reports The Athletic, could involve separating the business side from the sporting side.
 In the business side, investors would have the opportunity to acquire stakes in the club's activities, while the sporting side would remain in the hands of the members through the club's charitable foundation.
 The problem is that converting a member into a shareholder would have a heavy tax burden on that member.
 The US media outlet also reports that Madrid, along with close advisors from Key Capital Partners and the law firm Clifford Chance, is discussing possible ownership models.

 "Madrid is not obliged to bring the matter to this next meeting.
 In fact, this meeting is not expected to be the final one.
-The main problem is that Florentino Perez doesn't want Madrid to become a SAD (sports limited company).
-But sports law firms without insurance associations, they either insure for profit [the current ownership model of Barça and Madrid] or you're a SAD.
-The sports law doesn't allow any other model in Spain," Antón Meana, a SER journalist specializing in news about the Real Madrid team, explained to ARA.
-"Florentino won't present a new corporate model to the members until he's sure he's going to win the vote," he added.
+The main problem is that Florentino doesn't want Madrid to become a SAD (sports limited company).
+But top-tier law firms consulted by Madrid assure that, in Spain, you are either a non-profit sports association [the current ownership model of Barça and Madrid] or you are a SAD.
+Sports law does not allow any other model in Spain," Antón Meana, a SER journalist specializing in news about the Real Madrid team, explains to ARA.
+"Florentino will not present a new corporate model to the members until he is sure he will win the vote," he adds.

-Joaquín Maroto, deputy director at the newspaper, also has close knowledge of the entity's reality.
+Joaquín Maroto, deputy director at the newspaper, also closely familiar with the reality of the entity.
 Ace and former head of communications for Real Madrid under Florentino as president.
-"I think the meeting will announce the call for an extraordinary meeting just to discuss the change in the ownership model," he predicts.
+"I think the meeting will announce the call for an extraordinary meeting solely to discuss the change in the ownership model," he predicts.
 "What Real Madrid will never lose is the control of ownership by its shareholders.
 I can assure you of that because I know Florentino, and 25 years ago, he ran for president of Real Madrid with the aim of preventing Real Madrid from becoming a limited company.
-Back then, I saw the club's direction.
-Surely, without Florentino, Real Madrid would already be a limited company because."
+At that time, he saw the club's direction.
+Surely, without Florentino, Real Madrid would already be a limited company because it would have been eaten up by debt," Maroto believes.

 The external companies that have influence at Barça